MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

 the + drink = der - der mineralwasser
 	Ex: das brot, das restaurant ist hier, etc.. gender in food: die (female) - das (male)

+##### Country
+replace C letter with K for country name.
++ Wunderbar wonderful
++ Klein small
+Deutschland
+Österreich Austria
+	Wein Viena
+Franchreich Franch

+Woher Where
+kommst come from
++ Woher kommst - where are you from du you
+	Woder kommst du - Where do you come from

+Stadt city
+In in
+Laut loud
+Teuer expensive
+Aufregend exciting
+Aus from
+Auch also
+Wie what
+es like
++ ist es in - is it like

+Vocab Practice
++ Wie ist es in Wien
+	What is it like in Vienna
++ Hallo, ich bin Anna.
+Ich komme auch aus Frankreinch Hello, I am Anna.
+I also come from Frank
+Auch Aus - also from
++ Woher kommst du